Transport Options in Hat Yai - Page 1

 Knowing which sawng-thaew to catch might be tricky if you cannot speak or read Thai but you will not be ripped off.
 If you don't speak Thai and want to go by tuk-tuk, make sure that the driver doesn't try to rip you off.

-On my first visit to Hat Yai several years ago I wanted to visit Wat Hat Yai Nai to see the reclining Buddha.
-A tuk-tuk driver at the railway station wanted Bt100 to take me there.
+On my first visit to Hat Yai in 2002 I wanted to visit Wat Hat Yai Nai to see the reclining Buddha.
+A kindly tuk-tuk driver at the railway station wanted Bt100 to take me there.
 What I didn't know at the time is that you can go by sawng-thaew for Bt10.
 In fact, at that time the standard sawng-thaew fare was only Bt5.

 Thai tuk-tuk and taxi drivers are able to rip off tourists this way because the unfortunate tourists don't know any better.